Skip to main content

 Learn more: Data Structures

-Exercise 10: Use contains? to check if the set #{:apple :banana :cherry} contains :banana.
-Then check for :grape.
+Use contains? to check whether the set (hash-set :apple :banana :cherry) has :banana.
+Then check :grape.

 Learn more: Data Structures